YashwanthKothakota9/django-myblog/README.md

 - `Storing text in Markdown format in the database, rather than HTML, is a wise security strategy.
 Markdown limits the potential for injecting malicious content.
 This approach ensures that any text formatting is safely converted to HTML only at the point of rendering the template`.

 - A `sitemap` is an `XML file` that tells search engines the pages of your website, their relevance, and how frequently they are updated.
 Using a sitemap will make your site more visible in search engine rankings because it helps crawlers to index your website’s content.

+- A web feed is a data format (usually XML) that provides users with the most recently updated content.
+Users can subscribe to the feed using a feed aggregator, a software that is used to read feeds and get new content notifications.
+- Django has a built-in `syndication feed framework` that you can use to dynamically generate `RSS or Atom feeds` in a similar manner to creating sitemaps using the site’s framework.